garrandall/popular-music-data/tracks/any-man-of-mine-shania-twain.md

   start_date: '1995-09-30'
 ---

 This is what a woman wants...
 Any man of mine better be proud of me
 Even when I'm ugly he still better love me
 And I can be late for a date that's fine
 But he better be on time

 Any man of mine'll say it fits just right
 When last year's dress is just a little too tight
 And anything I do or say better be okay
 When I have a bad hair day

 And if I change my mind
 A million times
 I wanna hear him say
 Yeah, yeah, yeah, yeah, yeah I like it that way

 Any man of mine better walk the line
 Better show me a teasin' squeezin' pleasin' kinda time I need a man who knows, how the story goes
 He's gotta be a heartbeatin' fine treatin' Breathtakin' earthquakin' kind
 Any man of mine

 Well any man of mine better disagree
 When I say another woman's lookin' better than me
 And when I cook him dinner and I burn it black
-He better say, mmmm, I like it like that yeah
+He better say, mmm, I like it like that yeah

 And if I changed my mind
 A million times
 I wanna hear him say
 Yeah, yeah, yeah, yeah, yeah I like it that way

 Any man of mine better walk the line
 Better show me a teasin' squeezin' pleasin' kinda time I need a man who knows, how the story goes
 He's gotta be a heartbeatin' fine treatin' Breathtakin' earthquakin' kind
 Any man of mine

 Let me hear you say yeah, yeah, yeah, yeah, yeah I like it that way

 Any man of mine better walk the line
 Better show me a teasin' squeezin' pleasin' kinda time I need a man who knows, how the story goes
 He's gotta be a heartbeatin' fine treatin' Breathtakin' earthquakin' kind
 Any man of mine

 You gotta shimmy shake
 Make the earth quake